mhwlng/streamdeck-elite/README.md

 `%LocalAppData%\Frontier Developments\Elite Dangerous\Options\Bindings\`

-That .start file should contain the exact name of the key binding file.
+That .start file should contain the exact name of the key binding file(s).
 (Without the extension .3.0.binds or .binds)

 Also, the steam library directories are searched, for any of the default key binding files :